Reuxbite/Project-Nirv/src/content/blog/chicken-egg-consulting-report.md

 ---

-## 1. System Definition: Indirect Network Effects and the Zero-Adoption Equilibrium
+## 1. Indirect Network Effects and the Zero-Adoption Equilibrium

 ### 1.1 What Distinguishes Two-Sided Marketplaces from Traditional Platforms